godotengine/godot-docs/classes/class_textserverextension.rst

 :ref:`float<class_float>` **_font_get_oversampling**\ (\ font_rid\: :ref:`RID<class_RID>`\ ) |virtual| |const| :ref:`🔗<class_TextServerExtension_private_method__font_get_oversampling>`

-Returns font oversampling factor, if set to ``0.0`` global oversampling factor is used instead.
+Returns oversampling factor override.
+If set to a positive value, overrides the oversampling factor of the viewport this font is used in.
+See :ref:`Viewport.oversampling<class_Viewport_property_oversampling>`.
+This value doesn't override the ``oversampling`` parameter of ``draw_*`` methods.
 Used by dynamic fonts only.

 .. rst-class:: classref-item-separator